GridPlus/plasma-mysql/README.md

 Where `previousId` is the id of the UTXO that created this one.

 To withdraw a UTXO on a plasma chain, the user would need to collect signatures spending each UTXO that led to the one being withdrawn.
-Thus, UTXO spends and signatures thereof are stored in the sql database.
+This is called the *provenance* of the UTXO and can be collected via `getUtxoProvenance()` (see API).
+The longer this provenance, the more costly a withdrawal - good UX designs should keep this constraint in mind.

 ## API